capitanbarbosa/snippet2text/README.md

 2. Once installed, we get our script. → https://github.com/capitanbarbosa/snippet2text

-   - There’s 2 versions I use:
+   - There’s 2 versions of Snippet2Text included:
      - with a Regexp that removes any special chars such as -./() (useful for bank inscriptions, form transcription…)
      - without a Regexp; it transforms the text image as-is. (useful for copying code from anywhere; youtube, etc.)